04 Jul Using Retail Analytics to Translate Data into Action

-While this a deeper question that can’t be answered completely in a single article, today we’ll focus on how predictive analytics can convert your data into tangible actions, build a consistent customer journey, and allow you to stay agile and flexible enough for such a dynamic reality in multi-channel retailing.
+While this is a deeper question that can’t be answered completely in a single article, today we’ll focus on how predictive analytics can convert your data into tangible actions, build a consistent customer journey, and allow you to stay agile and flexible enough for such a dynamic reality in multi-channel retailing.

 Converting Retail Data into Tangible Insights

 According to Accenture & Forrester Research, 71% of shoppers said they expect to view in-store inventory online, while 50% expect to buy products online and pick them up in a store of their choice.
 With COVID-19, these numbers are only bound to increase.
-Unfortunately this is still a major disconnect between consumers and retailers as the Annual Supply Chain Benchmark Survey pointed out, 62% of retailers said inventory visibility was very important, but only 39% said the process was complete or even in progress.
+Unfortunately, this is still a major disconnect between consumers and retailers as the Annual Supply Chain Benchmark Survey pointed out, 62% of retailers said inventory visibility was very important, but only 39% said the process was complete or even in progress.

 Interestingly, it’s not data collection that’s the problem anymore.
-The ability to collect sales, inventory, and loyalty data has never been easier and more flexible.
+The ability to collect sales, inventory and loyalty data has never been easier and more flexible.
 Today retailers have access to online/social loyalty programs, RFID, interactive digital displays in stores, beacon technology, mobile POS, traffic cameras, and much more.